-Jesus loves the age groups He created.
-Jesus loves the Millennials as He does you me and everyone.
-We Christians of other age groups need to love them and show them the grace we were given when needing Jesus Christ ourselves.
-Millennials love Jesus because He first loved them by dying on the cross for their sins.
-We need to let them know.
+The Millennial's will love Jesus because He first loved them by dying on the cross for their sins.
+We must to let them know.
 He isn’t finished with all of us and that includes the 28-year-old and under who are reading this who are the Millennials.

-When you love Jesus and your heart gets tangled up with His, you start to love what He loves.
-So despite any frustrations with the local church, a lack of general awareness, a lack of compassion in social justice, a lack of practical love for those struggling or who are different, and a lack of authentic community.
+When you love Jesus and your heart gets entangled with His, you start to love what He loves.
+So despite any frustrations with the local church, a lack of general awareness, a lack of compassion in social justice, a lack of practical love for those struggling or who are different, or a lack of authentic community.
 I choose to go to a local church because we’re part of the Universal Church, whom Jesus loves.

 Let us check a few facts to understand the Millennial age group.
 According to a reliable polling firm Pew Research, the majority of Millennials were born after 1980, make them 28 and younger at the time of this writing.
 It is a generation making up the largest portion of the American workforce.
 While a majority do not hold the religious views of their parents, the ones that do are firmly dedicated to the Christian faith.